rust-vmm/crate-template/README.md

 ## License

-**!!!NOTICE**: The BSD-3-Clause license is not included in this template.
+**!!!NOTICE**: The BSD-3-Clause license included in this template contains a generic "The rust-vmm authors" copyright.
-The license needs to be manually added because the text of the license file also includes the copyright.
+For crates developed from scratch, this license file can be used as is or the copyright can be changed, depending on the contributors.
 The copyright can be different for different crates.
+If the crate uses codes licensed with a different BSD-3-Clause license copyright (e.g. CrosVM), the crate must include their license file.
-If the crate contains code from CrosVM, the crate must add the CrosVM copyright which can be found [here](https://chromium.googlesource.com/chromiumos/platform/crosvm/+/master/LICENSE).
+The CrosVM copyright can be found [here](https://chromium.googlesource.com/chromiumos/platform/crosvm/+/master/LICENSE).
-For crates developed from scratch, the copyright is different and depends on the contributors.